CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Appendix

 \subsection{VLM Relabeling}

-We use state-of-the-art VLMs using commerically available APIs in various stages of our pipeline.
-For all the counterfactual relabeling and filtering, we use OpenAI's GPT-4o multimodal foundation model.
-From limited testing, we also found identical results using Google's Gemini 2.0 Flash model.
+We use state-of-the-art VLMs with commercially available APIs in various stages of our pipeline.
+For all the counterfactual relabeling and filtering, we use Gemini 2.5 Pro~\citep{comanici2025gemini25pushingfrontier}.
 Since we do not make any assumptions on the specific capabilities of these models, our proposed method is compatible with any similar VLM and will benefit from any future improvements.
 We provide the exact prompts used by our method during various stages of the relabeling and filtering process.